 “I know.
 I should be.”

 He thought about six years of small things.
 A summer evening when the candles on the table had burned twice as high when she laughed, and she hadn’t noticed.
 The time the fireplace had roared in a room with no draft, and she had been the one standing nearest.
-The fact that she could drink scaling tea and not be bothered.
+The warmth she always carried.

 He held her tighter.